marconimarques/ftl-planning-strands-agent/README.md

-# Truck Fleet Planning — LLM + Math Solver
+# Full Truck Load (FTL) Planning with Strands Framework

 A working example of what happens when you stop asking LLMs to do arithmetic and let them do what they are actually good at: understanding questions, structuring problems, and explaining results.